label-sleuth/label-sleuth/README.md

 ## Using the system

-See <LINK_TO_WEBSITE> for a simple tutorial that illustrates how to use the system with a sample dataset of Wikipedia pages.
+See our website for a [simple tutorial](https://www.label-sleuth.org/docs/tutorial.html) that illustrates how to use the system with a sample dataset of Wikipedia pages.
 Before starting the tutorial, make sure you pre-load the sample dataset by running:

 `python -m label_sleuth.start_label_sleuth --load_sample_corpus wiki_animals_2000_pages`.